Brave Ballerina: The Story of Janet Collins (Who Did It First?)

 Michelle Meadows

-Michelle Meadows is the author of many acclaimed books for children.
+MICHELLE MEADOWS is the author of many acclaimed books for children.
+She loves dreaming up new projects and telling stories with heart.
 Connection, compassion, and family are common themes in her work.
-Michelle studied journalism and literature at Syracuse University.
-She grew up in Washington, D.C. and now lives near the beach in Delaware with her husband.
+With a passion for storytelling, Michelle graduated from Syracuse University with a dual degree in journalism and literature.
+Michelle grew up in Washington D.C. and now lives near the beach in Delaware with her husband.

 Classification